-- 17. Candidates may post in Facebook groups including networks, societies, and sports clubs.
-Be aware that if they allow you to post messages, they will be required to allow all candidates to do the same. - 18.
+- 16. Candidates may post in social media groups/group chats including networks, societies, and sports clubs.
+Be aware that if these groups allow you to post messages, they will be required to allow all candidates to do the same. - 17.
 Candidates and campaigners cannot post on official SU or University pages (apart from dedicated candidate social media takeover opportunities).
-Candidates can post on Blackboard if they have been given permission from the academic School. - 19.
+Candidates can post on Blackboard if they have been given permission from the academic school. - 18.
 Candidates may have their own social media accounts or websites for their campaign.
-These can be set up before campaigning begins but you should not promote them in any way until 12 noon on Friday 4th March. - 20.
-Candidates must not spam or troll students as part of any online campaigning. - 21.
-Candidates should not post to mailing lists or closed groups to which all other candidates are not able to request access. - 22.
-Candidates must not post from club, society, network, School Rep or Couse Rep accounts but may post to these groups from personal accounts if all candidates are allowed to post.
+These can be set up before campaigning begins but you should not promote them in any way until 10:00 on Monday 26th February. - 19.
+Candidates must not spam or be offensive to students as part of any online campaigning. - 20.
+Candidates should not post to mailing lists or closed groups to which all other candidates are not able to request access. - 21.
+Candidates must not post from club, society, network, Officer, Department Rep or Couse Rep accounts but may post to these groups from personal accounts if all candidates are allowed to post.